nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 - Rocket league will start 2 player mode randomly
 - Blasphemous will switch ramdonly between generic and XInput button icons
-- Need for Speed: Most Wanted (2012) will keep warning the player an unknown device needs to be setup, interfiring with gameplay
+- Need for Speed: Most Wanted (2012) will keep warning the player an unknown device needs to be setup, interfering with gameplay

 This issue can be solved by using HidHide to: